kishan0725/Students-Performance-in-Exams/README.md

 # Students-Performance-in-Exams
 This dataset shows marks secured by the students in high school students from the United States.

-Here, I've performed some visualization using Seaborn, Matplotlib and plotting using pandas and gain some insights about our dataset.
+Here, I've performed some visualizations using Seaborn, Matplotlib and plotting using pandas and gain some insights about our dataset.

 Link to my kaggle notebook - [Visualization - Matplotlib, Seaborn, Pandas](https://www.kaggle.com/kishan0725/visualization-matplotlib-seaborn-pandas)